gregcaporaso/microbiogeo/doc/notes/anosim.rst

 2-way nested data, 2-way crossed data with replication and 2-way crossed data with no replication.

+ANOSIM tests whether there are differences between two or more groups of samples, but it may not always find differences in groups due to differences in means.
+Instead, ANOSIM may find differences in groups based on spread (differences in within-group distance).
+For example, it might find that two groups are significantly different because one group has greater within-group distances than the other.

 Existing Implementations
 ------------------------
 There are several existing implementations of ANOSIM in statistical packages